-Health care professional Ordering authority Authority to apply Member of the College of Physicians and Surgeons of Ontario A member of the CPSO can order the application of soundwaves for diagnostic ultrasound.
-Yes Registrant of the College of Midwives of Ontario (CMO) A registrant of the CMO can order the application of soundwaves for pregnancy diagnostic ultrasound or pelvic diagnostic ultrasound.
+Health care professional Ordering authority Authority to apply soundwaves Member of the College of Physicians and Surgeons of Ontario A member of the CPSO can order the application of soundwaves for diagnostic ultrasound.
+Yes Member of the College of Midwives of Ontario A member of the CMO can order the application of soundwaves for pregnancy diagnostic ultrasound or pelvic diagnostic ultrasound.
 Yes, but only pregnancy or pelvic diagnostic ultrasound.
 Member of the College of Nurses of Ontario (Registered Nurse in the Extended Class) A member of the CNO who is a registered nurse in the extended class can order the application of soundwaves for diagnostic ultrasound.
 Yes

 Member of the College of Nurses of Ontario (other than a member who is a Registered Nurse in the Extended Class) A member of the CNO who is not a registered nurse in the extended class cannot order the application of soundwaves for diagnostic ultrasound.
-Yes, but only if the member has a therapeutic nurse- patient relationship with the person to whom the soundwaves are being applied and the soundwaves are being applied for conducting one or more routine nursing assessments of a patient to assist in the development/ implementation of the patient's plan of care and only if the conditions set out in the Regulation are met.
-Registrant of the College of Medical Radiation and Imaging Technologists of Ontario A registrant of the CMRITO cannot order the application of soundwaves for diagnostic ultrasound.
+Yes, but only if the member has a therapeutic nurse-patient relationship with the person to whom the soundwaves are being applied and the soundwaves are being applied for conducting one or more routine nursing assessments of a patient to assist in the development/implementation of the patient's plan of care and only if the conditions set out in the Regulation are met.1 Member of the College of Medical Radiation Technologists of Ontario A member of the CMRTO cannot order the application of soundwaves for diagnostic ultrasound.
 Yes, but only with an order from a health care professional with ordering authority and only if the conditions set out in the Regulation are met.
-Member of the College of Respiratory Therapists of Ontario A member of the CRTO cannot order the application of soundwaves for diagnostic ultrasound Yes, but only with an order from a health care professional with ordering authority and only if the conditions set out in the Regulation are met.
+2